TaKO8Ki/testfixtures/README.md

 ## Usage

-Create fixture files.
-Each file should contain data for a certain table and have the name <table_name>.yml.
+Create fixture files like the following.

 `todos.yml`
 ```yml